 The Stormwater Operations Division of the Department of Community Development employs two stormwater construction / maintenance crews with a total of 7 employees.
-These crews perform a large variety of duties including municipal stormwater pond maintenance, installation of pipes and structures, repair of damaged structures, emergency response to flooding problems, and all other County storm drain system maintenance.
+These crews perform a large variety of duties including installation of pipes and structures, repair of damaged structures, emergency response to flooding problems, and other County storm drain system maintenance.